ytakefuji/sshanalysis/README.md

 With /var/log/auth.log read permission, any user can analyze IPs attacking against a ssh server.

+The following graphs show the number of attacks and top 10 IPs.
+The larger circle, the more number of attacks.
+Although, country names were embedded on each graph.
+No one knows whether IPs are true or spoofed.

 <img src='https://github.com/ytakefuji/sshanalysis/raw/main/neuro.png' width=640 height=480>
 <img src='https://github.com/ytakefuji/sshanalysis/raw/main/gpu1.png' width=640 height=480>
 <img src='https://github.com/ytakefuji/sshanalysis/raw/main/gpu2.png' width=640 height=480>